Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Discussion

 As a counter-example, while not a live cosmological simulation, \cite{Verhamme12} analysed the emerging \lya spectra from two idealised low-mass disk galaxies.
 When the ISM was allowed to cool radiatively below $10^4 \, \mathrm{K}$ (their ``G2'' simulation), the emerging \lya profile is double-peaked when viewed edge-on, but is asymmetric when viewed face-on, and with a single peak that is located redwards of the systemic velocity, as is typical in real observations.
 This is attributed to outflowing gas in the simulation, but it is not clear how the outflows in their simulation compare to the full cosmological simulations discussed previously.
 A second counter-example is provided by the recent analysis of a comparatively low-resolution cosmological simulation by \cite{Chung19}, who do find redshifted spectra.
 In this case however, they utilise a subgrid feedback model that temporarily decouples ``wind'' particles from the hydrodynamical scheme, and ejects these particles from the ISM at high velocity.
 In such a scheme, supernova-driven outflows can remain in a neutral phase even while outflowing at many hundreds of $\mathrm{km s^{-1}}$, presumably explaining the difference in the predicted spectral morphology with the other cosmological simulations discussed.

-It can be argued that cosmological simulations produce unrealistic \lya spectral morphologies because they do not sufficiently resolve the internal structure of star-forming clouds within the ISM, where many of the photons are produced.
-Using idealised radiation hydrodynamics simulations, \cite{Kimm19} study the escape of \lya photons from individual star-forming clouds, isolated from the effects of the surrounding diffuse ISM and CGM.
+It can be argued that cosmological simulations produce unrealistic \lya spectral morphologies because they do not sufficiently resolve the internal structure of star-forming clouds within the ISM, where many of the photons are produced (in particular the Stromgren radius and turbulent structure will be under-resolved).
+Using idealised radiation hydrodynamics simulations at $\sim 0.25 \, \mathrm{pc}$ resolution (a factor $50$ higher than for the cosmological simulation studied here), \cite{Kimm19} study the escape of \lya photons from individual star-forming clouds, isolated from the effects of the surrounding diffuse ISM and CGM.
 They find that radiation feedback from young stars can drive cloud expansion and so create red-peak dominated \lya spectra, though they also show that if star formation efficiencies are high ($10 \%$) clouds are disrupted early, leading to luminosity-weighted, time integrated \lya spectra that are narrow and not kinematically shifted. \cite{Kimm19} also find that they not succeed in reproducing the large velocity shifts of the red peak that are often observed, concluding that larger-scale radiation transfer effects in the ISM/CGM are required.